Overview

 - an arbitrary precision mathematical library,

-- easy configuration of your personal environment via the Agena
+- easy configuration of the personal environment through the Agena

 initialisation